isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 ## Exercises in Proof

-That covers everything we'd like to say about proof objects in this chapter.
+That covers everything we'd like to say about *equality* in this chapter.
 However, there are a few more properties about the natural numbers we need to prove for future chapters, and this is the most obvious place to do it.
 These proofs are too hard to do simply by stacking calls to `def:trans`, and therefore